darshvader888/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the permission to the file hello script that sets the mode of the file hello script that sets the mode of the file hello to the same as olleh mode
+script that sets the permission to the file hello script that sets the mode of the file hello script that sets the mode of the file hello to the same as olleh mode script that adds execute permission to all subdirectories